1883 (TV series): Release

 On November 8, 2021, a first-look trailer for the series was released; a full trailer was released on December 3.
 The series made its TV premiere on December 25, 2021, on CMT.
 The first episode was run on Paramount Network, who ordered the show before they moved it to streaming on affiliated platform Paramount+ during its development, as part of promoting the show, like they did with Mayor of Kingstown.
 The series was released on Blu-ray and DVD under the title 1883: A Yellowstone Origin Story on August 30, 2022.

 Reception

-Review aggregator Rotten Tomatoes reported an approval rating of 89% based on 27 reviews with an average score of 7.5/10.
-The website's critics consensus reads, "1883 can feel too overdetermined to be a properly rough-hewn Western, but viewers will want to saddle up for Sam Elliott's commanding star turn."
-Metacritic gave the series a weighted average score of 69 out of 100 based on 12 critic reviews, indicating "generally favorable reviews".
+1883 received generally positive reviews from critics, with particular praise for its performances, cinematography, and realistic depiction of frontier life.
+On the review aggregator Rotten Tomatoes, the series holds an approval rating of 89% based on 27 reviews, with an average rating of 7.5/10.
+The website's critics consensus reads: "1883 can feel too overdetermined to be a properly rough-hewn Western, but viewers will want to saddle up for Sam Elliott's commanding star turn."
+Metacritic, which uses a weighted average, assigned the series a score of 69 out of 100 based on 12 critic reviews, indicating "generally favorable reviews".

+In a review for Variety, Daniel D'Addario described 1883 as "stark and unsparing," noting that Taylor Sheridan "leans into misery with a near-perverse glee" in portraying the hardships of westward expansion.
+Angie Han of The Hollywood Reporter characterized the series as "grim, lyrical, and violent," and praised its production values and sense of scale, while acknowledging its slow pacing.
+Esquire called the show "a brutally somber and gorgeously shot tale of American beginnings," highlighting the strong emotional core provided by its lead characters.

+Common Sense Media emphasized the show's unflinching violence and historical realism, noting that it presents "harsh truths about survival, racism, and the cost of manifest destiny."
+Decider lauded Elliott's performance, calling him the "emotional anchor" of the series, while Yahoo described his portrayal as "towering and tragic."
+Brian Tallerico of The Playlist wrote that the show is "unapologetically brutal," and commended its thematic consistency.
+The A.V.
+Club praised 1883 for attempting to "rip the rose-colored veneer off American mythology," though it noted that the series occasionally becomes overly self-serious.

+In other reviews, The New York Times found the series "visually absorbing" and "emotionally sincere," while also critiquing its "relentless solemnity."
+CNN described the series as a "gritty, slow-burning Western" that rewards patient viewers with strong character development and high production standards.
+HistoryNet highlighted the show's attention to historical detail, stating that 1883 presents "a remarkably accurate, if dramatized, portrayal of 19th-century pioneer life."